zoubin/sprity-dirs/README.md

 When `String`, it indicates the directory where all the output sprites directories lie.

-When `Object`, it should be [sprity option](https://github.com/sprity/sprity#options) common for all sprites, except the following:
+When `Object`, it should be [sprity option](https://github.com/sprity/sprity#options) common for all sprites, with the following default values:

 * `out`.
 For each sprite, it will be `path.resolve(options.to, dirName)`
 * `prefix`. `sp-{dirName}`